jeremylaratro/secureLLaMA/readme.md

 ```bash
 ./hardening.sh
 ```
-- Script for installing core requirements for VM and containers on host
+- Script for installing core requirements for VM and containers on host.
 ```bash
 ./host.sh
 ```

-- Script for installing snort (for Fedora and Debian)
+- Script for installing snort.
-Fedora:
+Run on host:
 ```bash
 ./snort.sh
 ```
-Debian / Container:
+Run in container:
 ```
 ./snort_container.sh
 ```

-- Script for running Snort3 in daemon mode, establishing ClamAV and Freshclam cronjobs, and enabling extended logging capabilities
+- Script for running Snort3 in daemon mode, establishing ClamAV and Freshclam cronjobs, and enabling extended logging capabilities.
+- Run on host and inside container.
 ```bash
 ./monitor_all.sh
 ```